 AAP NYC: Master of Architecture (Post-Professional) Summer Session

 New York City is an urban laboratory for the first semester of Cornell's advanced design research program, the post-professional master of architecture (M.Arch.II).
 The program makes full use of the city's intellectual and creative resources, as well as its dilemmas and challenges, to introduce students to terms, techniques, and problems of contemporary design inquiry.
 The intensive eight-week curriculum comprises a design studio and parallel theory seminar, and an advanced digital media class.
-The studio and seminar are structured to offer an overview of the program's three territories of investigation (TI):
+The studio and seminar are structured to offer an overview of the program's four territories of investigation (TI):

 - Architecture and Discourse (A+D)